CristinaRuth/cristina-ruth/src/pages/about.md

 Having started her software development career as an intern at CUNA Mutual Group back in 2013, Cristina has learned a lot since then and as a result, is very invested in mentoring early-career developers, sharing knowledge, and giving back to the tech community.

-To give back, she leads the [Madison chapter of Dev Together](https://meetup.com/devtogethermad), a community focused on helping early-career devs by pairing them with local mentors at in-person events.
-She also volunteers at [Microsoft's TEALS](https://www.microsoft.com/en-us/teals) to help bring computer science to local Madison high schools.
+To give back, she leads the <a href="https://www.meetup.com/devtogethermad" target="_blank" rel="noopener noreferrer" class="external-link">Madison Chapter of Dev Together</a>, a community focused on helping early-career devs by pairing them with local mentors at in-person events.
+She also volunteers at <a href="https://www.microsoft.com/en-us/teals" target="_blank" rel="noopener noreferrer" class="external-link">Microsoft's TEALS</a> to help bring computer science to local Madison high schools.

 ## Productivity and Organization